-Travel around the world has been on standstill since mid-March.
+Travel around the world has been on standstill since mid-March ’20.
 Our dreams of exploring new places and experiencing new cultures has been shattered by the world’s pandemic, but there are green shoots of hope for those wishing to jet off and make new unforgettable memories.

-Whilst a number of African countries are already open for business, and have been for a number of months now, in the coming weeks, we will see further openings from those that have remained closed.
+Most African countries are open for business, and have been for a number of months now.

 The situation is ever-changing, so if you are unsure about anything, make sure you contact one of our Africa specialists who will be happy to help you.